 - Medical trauma and PTSD resulting from medical emergencies

-Narrative exposure includes processing traumatic events at a slow, appropriate pace.
-Therapists will question their clients about various sensations and feelings (“hot” memories) while contextualizing the facts and cognitive elements (“cold” memories).
+Narrative exposure involves processing traumatic events at a slow, appropriate pace.
+Therapists will ask questions about various sensations and feelings (“hot” memories) while contextualizing the facts and cognitive elements (“cold” memories).
 Therapists typically write down this exposure and review it at the start of each session.

 Typically, NET therapists do not maintain a neutral or objective stance.
 Instead, they aim to be validating and compassionate–they readily acknowledge a client’s personal experiences.
 There is a sense of “togetherness” in moving forward and healing.